Land buying guide

 Before signing the final contract, a real estate transfer tax return must be submitted to the Tax Office.
 This tax return is drafted by the notary and must be accompanied by a spreadsheet in which the objective value of the property is calculated.
-This tax must be paid by the buyer and is calculated based of the objective value of the property, according to the relevant lists issued by the Tax Office for each area on a yearly basis.
+This tax must be paid by the buyer and is calculated based on the objective value of the property, according to the relevant lists issued by the Tax Office for each area on a yearly basis.
 The attorney and notary fees are calculated depending on the value mentioned in the contract.

 What is the objective value of a real estate?

-The objective value of a real estate is its value per m² as determined by the Tax Office according to data provided by the State, depending on its location and characteristics.
+The objective value of a real estate is its value per m² as determined by the Tax Office according to data provided by the State, depending on its location and its characteristics.
 Lists of the objective value of real property can be found in the country’s Tax Offices.
 The objective value of a real estate is usually smaller than its market value.

 Registration of your property

-As soon as all fees have been paid, the final contract is signed by the buyer (in presence of his/her lawyer) and the buyer’s lawyer.
+As soon as all fees have been paid, the final contract is signed by the buyer (in presence of his/her lawyer) and the seller’s lawyer.
 Then, the notary submits the contract at the local land registry, which keeps a copy of it.

 The notary also keeps a copy of the contract and gives the buyer a number of certified copies.